best chest workout

 BANDED PUSHUP

 EXERCISE NOTES: Perform the Weighted Pushup for 3 sets to failure, alternating it as a drop set with the Banded Pushup, 15 reps toward the right side and then 15 reps toward the left.
-Take no rest between sets of the Weighted Pushup and Banded Pushup, but rest after each drop set.
+Take no rest periods between sets of the Weighted Pushup and Banded Pushup, but rest after each drop set.

 THE WORKOUT

-So, here is the entire Perfect Chest Workout, step by step, all sets, all reps for you to follow.
+So, here is a complete chest training program, step by step, all sets, all reps for you to follow.

-PERFECT CHEST WORKOUT
+CHEST DAY WORKOUT

 - MID-CHEST